 By construction, IPL models are susceptible to automated reasoning by Imandra.
-Algorithm state-space decomposition, model checking, test case generation and simulation are just some of many applications.
+Algorithm state-space decomposition, model-checking, test case generation, and simulation are just some of many of the applications.

-Encoding your system interface in IPL paves way for many powerful features that historically were impossible.
+Encoding your system interface in IPL paves the way for many powerful features that historically were impossible.
 An IPL model may be converted into a simulator, used to visually state-space of the model, generate test cases and documentation, and much more.
-We also have tools for checking validity of the models.
+We also have tools for checking the validity of the models.

 How it works

 IPL can be thought of as a domain-specific interface language to Imandra.
 For example, a model of 300 lines of IPL code will be translated to roughly 3,500 lines of Imandra code.
 Because of the precision of IPL, namely its strong type system, and various model-checking tools, it may be automatically translated into Imandra.

-Some services like type checking and documentation generation (and other model analysis tools like reference counting) are built into the VS Code plugin directly.
+Some services like type checking and documentation generation (and other model analysis tools like reference counting) are directly built into the VS Code plugin.

 Other services which require translation of IPL into Imandra:

 Simulation - IPL model represents infinitely many possible behaviors.
 When on-demand simulators are created, Imandra treats the model as a complex set of constraints to faithfully simulate the actual system.

 Test generation - automated state-space exploration and test case generation using Imandra's Region Decomposition.

-Model checking - Imandra can answer deep safety and reachability properties of the model.
+Model checking - Imandra can answer the deep safety and reachability properties of the model.

 Modeling system interfaces

-IPL models system interfaces as infinite state machines - these are powerful analogs to Finite State Machines (FSM) which inadequate for "real world" systems.
+IPL models system interfaces as infinite state machines - these are powerful analogs to Finite State Machines (FSM), which are inadequate for "real world" systems.
 An IPL model consists of the following elements: